Effective Wildfire Management Using Remote Sensing Technology

 Jagwire provides visualization and NRT streaming out to 3rd party applications

-Range and Bearing Environmental Resource Mapping Corporation (RAB) has worked with L3Harris Geospatial for many years to make thermal infrared data available to first responders and decision makers as quickly as possible.
-L3Harris Geospatial helped RAB to develop and refine an accelerated ortho-rectification and machine vision analytics process using NVIDIA Graphics Processing Units (GPU) to achieve huge leaps in forward-edge parallel processing - creating seamless broad-area thermal infrared imagery and shared heat intensity geospatial intelligence as fast as the images are collected above the fire.
+Range and Bearing Environmental Resource Mapping Corporation (RAB) has worked with L3Harris for many years to make thermal infrared data available to first responders and decision makers as quickly as possible.
+L3Harris helped RAB to develop and refine an accelerated ortho-rectification and machine vision analytics process using NVIDIA Graphics Processing Units (GPU).
+It has achieved huge leaps in forward-edge parallel processing, creating seamless broad-area thermal infrared imagery and shared heat intensity geospatial intelligence as fast as the images are collected above the fire.

-Full Motion Video is autonomously transformed live via ortho-rectification and machine vision analytics to heat intensity and fire perimeter capture at scale.
-Live telemetry of firefighting intelligence via Cursor on Target streams to Team Awareness Kit (TAK) situational awareness networks already hosting firefighting crew and resource positions providing long-anticipated firefighter safety-of-life benefits.
+FMV is autonomously transformed on the fly via ortho-rectification and machine vision analytics capturing heat intensity and the fire perimeter at scale.
+Live telemetry of firefighting intelligence streams to Team Awareness Kit (TAK) situational awareness networks that already host firefighting crews and resource positions, providing long-anticipated firefighter safety-of-life benefits.
 EOIR image courtesy of Transport Canada.

-LiDAR can be used to measure tree height, location, and canopy as well as topography and other parameters to help create safe zone maps.
+LiDAR can be used to measure tree height, location and canopy as well as topography and other parameters to help create safe zone maps.
 This kind of tool is useful in preparation for fires or in large scale fires where there’s information on where the fire may run.
-The combination and automation of creating these types of safe zone maps is a key strength of ENVI and its enterprise capabilities –combining diverse datasets can be time consuming in situations where time is of the essence.
+The combination and automation of creating these types of safe zone maps is a key strength of ENVI and its enterprise capabilities as other ways of combining diverse datasets can be time consuming in situations where time is of the essence.

 How to Compute a Safety Zone